 Capital One® Venture® Rewards Credit Card

 If you’re looking for a way to earn a big rush of points right away, you can also consider the Capital One® Venture® Rewards Credit Card.
-This card doles out 50,000 miles worth $500 in travel after you spend $3,000 within three months account opening.
+This card doles out a one-time bonus of 50,000 miles, worth $500 in travel after you spend $3,000 within three months account opening.
 You also earn 2x miles for each dollar you spend, making this a card you’ll want to keep.
 There is a $0 intro annual fee for the first year; $95 after that.

 The best part about this card is how easy it is to redeem your miles.
 Once you make a travel purchase and it posts to your account, you simply “cash in” your miles to cover all or part of the expense.